Man charged with killing nurse, 70, at Los Angeles bus stop – KION546

 Man charged with killing nurse, 70, at Los Angeles bus stop

 LOS ANGELES (AP) — A man suspected of attacking and killing a 70-year-old woman at a Los Angeles bus stop has been charged with murder.
 Sandra Shells was attacked last Thursday at a downtown bus stop near Union Station while on her way to work as a nurse at LA County-USC Medical Center.
 She died Sunday at a hospital.
 Prosecutors have charged a 48-year-old man with murder.
 Meanwhile LA officials have offered a $250,000 reward in the unrelated stabbing death of a 24-year-old woman across town.
-A customer found Briana Kupfer dead on the floor Thursday afternoon.
+A customer found Brianna Kupfer dead on the floor Thursday afternoon.
+Police have identified the suspect a 31-year-old transient.